bitcoin-sv/bdk/documentation/docs/architecture.md

   decisions of its own: the bitcoin-sv commit, the Boost 1.85.0 package and the Emscripten 4.0.23 SDK are pinned by the environment (CI, or the developer's local install).

+CI publishes the WASM artifacts only when publication is requested and the selected bitcoin-sv commit equals the workflow's default pin.

 The eight committed artifacts are a **refreshed-on-demand convenience**, not a build-reproducibility
 contract: `cmake --build build-wasm --target bdk_wasm_install_insource` is the only thing that writes them, and only the CI commit path (a `build_bdk.yaml` dispatch with `commit-wasm-artifacts`